RajanBharaj/final-project-NLP/README.md

 - Using Python version 3.7.9, 64-bit (for tensorflow version 1.x)
 - Using Tensorflow version 1.15.0 (will not work with version 2.x)
-- Make sure you have installed all relevant python libraries to run programs [nltk, tensorflow, scikit-learn]
+- Make sure you have installed all relevant python libraries to run programs [nltk, tensorflow, scikit-learn, ...]

 ### Instructions